rafer/good/README.md

 2 little things that make writing good Ruby programs a little easier.

-1. `Good::Value` is a class generator for simple, pleasant [Value objects](http://en.wikipedia.org/wiki/Value_object).
+1. `Good::Value` is a class generator for simple, pleasant, immutable [Value objects](http://en.wikipedia.org/wiki/Value_object).

-2. `Good::Record` is a class generator for simple, pleasant [Record objects](http://en.wikipedia.org/wiki/Record_(computer_science) "Record Objects").
+2. `Good::Record` is a class generator for simple, pleasant, mutable [Record objects](http://en.wikipedia.org/wiki/Record_(computer_science) "Record Objects").
 They're a lot like `Struct`.

-Both are used the same way same way, like this:
+Both are used the same way, like this:

 ```ruby
 class Person < Good::Value.new(:name, :age)